About STAR 2006

 components to produce the English-Language Arts CST scores

 ||Grade 9 History-Social Science CST moved to grade 8

 All CSTs administered as stand-alone tests

 The legislature reauthorized the STAR Program during 2002, and the State Board of Education selected the California Achievement Tests, Sixth Edition Survey (CAT/6 Survey) to replace the Stanford 9 as the national norm-referenced test for the Program beginning with the spring 2003 test administration.
-The State Board also authorized the development of the California Alternate Performance Assessment (CAPA), an individually administered assessment for students with significant cognitive disabilities whose disabilities preclude them from taking the CSTs and CAT/6 Survey.
-The CAPA assesses a subset of the California English-Language Arts and Mathematics Content Standards that were identified as appropriate for students with significant cognitive disabilities.
+The State Board also authorized the development of the California Alternate Performance Assessment (CAPA), an individually administered assessment for students with significant cognitive disabilities whose disabilities preclude them from taking the CSTs and CAT/6 Survey even with modifications.
+The CAPA assesses the California English-Language Arts and Mathematics Content Standards that were identified as appropriate for students with significant cognitive disabilities.
 The CAPA was first administered during spring 2003.

 - California Standards Tests (CSTs)

 - California Achievement Tests, Sixth Edition Survey (CAT/6 Survey) — grades 3 and 7

 - Aprenda: La prueba de logros en español, Tercera edición (Aprenda 3)